-A recent study in the Journal of the National Cancer Institute showed a significant increase in the number of colorectal cancer cases among people under age 50, with one-third of cases between 1973 and 2013 affecting people in the Generation X and millennial age groups.
+Recent studies suggest a significant increase in the number of colorectal cancer cases among people under age 50.
 During that same period, rates dropped for people over 50, due in large part to more widespread screening.

 Although this news may sound alarming, the risk of colorectal cancer among people under 50 is still quite low, and can be reduced by making good lifestyle choices.

 How do I know if I am at higher risk?